MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## FAQ

-**Q: Can we opt out of new Yammer?**
+**Q: Can we opt out of new Yammer at any time?**
-A: You can remove the toggle for your entire network through the new Yammer setting in the Yammer Admin Portal.
-Any users who have opted into the new Yammer experience will remain in that experience until they choose to go back to the classic experience.
+A: Any users who have opted into the new Yammer experience will remain in that experience until they choose to go back to the classic experience.
 For more information about managing the available options, see [Bring new Yammer to your organization](administrative-settings-opt-in-newyammer.md).

 **Q: Will links automatically redirect to the new or classic Yammer depending on my user setting?**